Tea for Two Hundred: Plot

 While camping in the mountains, Donald Duck sits down to eat a picnic.
 Soon a line of ants emerges from a nearby bush and marches past Donald, each carrying a grain harvested in the wild.
 Donald takes interest in the straggler, a small ant who seems to be carrying a bean several times his body weight.
 Donald begins to test the ant to see how much he can take.
 The ant, seemingly unaware of Donald, continues to march.
 Finally Donald balances several food items from his picnic on the ant, which the ant carries.
-But when Donald makes the ant walk a tight rope, Donald plucks the string causing the ant to fall into a large custard pie.
+When Donald makes the ant walk a tight rope, Donald plucks the string causing the ant to fall into a large custard pie.

 The ant is angry with Donald at first, but when he tastes the pie and sees all of Donald's food, he becomes elated.
 He enthusiastically runs back to the ant colony and tells the ants about all of Donald's food.
-The ants call the colony together using mushrooms as drums.
+The ants call the colony together using mushrooms as hand drums.

 Later, while Donald is sleeping against a tree next to his picnic basket, a small team of ants sneak up on him.
 They open the basket, but Donald, still asleep, instinctively puts his hand over the basket to keep the ants out.
 Then all of the ants fill in around Donald and pick him up.
 They carry him over to a cliff where they throw him off into the water and he squawks angrily and races back up the cliff just in time to see the ants are carrying food items out of his basket into their hole and tries to keep them from doing so.
 The ants huddle and make a plan then faces Donald, who gets ready, exclaiming "Oh, yeah?" as he does.
 The ants tackle Donald as if they play football.
 As he tries to grab his food directly from their hole, the ants pull off Donald's shirt as well.
 He then puts on a barrel to protect his modesty, and uses dynamite to try destroying the anthill.
 However, the explosion of the dynamite causes a large part of the cliff to fall away and Donald falls into the water a second time, screaming loudly as he does.

 The ant colony congregates around a large cupcake.
 The little ant whom Donald had been harassing runs to the top and eats the cherry.